 Good designers create beautiful mockups and care about typography.
-Excellent ones foster teams and environments that produce outstanding solutions.
+Great designers foster teams and environments that produce outstanding solutions.
 Designers accomplish that through three activities.

 Many people in other roles don’t know about design thinking, user-centered design, psychology, and similar areas.
 However, designers can teach basic knowledge through conversations and various activities (for example, asking to observe a usability test or take part in exploratory research).
 Educating takes time, but it is a necessary step toward a healthy long-term collaboration.